 During the COVID-19 pandemic, Placer County is committed to public participation in County Government in a manner that is consistent with guidance provided by the County’s Public Health Officer and Governor Newsom’s Executive Orders.

-Placer County has taken the following steps to utilize technology to encourage full but remote public participation during the Planning Commission meeting on Thursday, April 9th.
+Placer County continues to take steps to utilize technology to encourage full but remote public participation during the Planning Commission meetings.
 These steps are intended to protect everyone, especially those over 65 and those with other medical conditions.

 •Citizens who wish to comment may use our call-in line at 530-886-1800 to queue for verbal public comment.
 Public Comment will be opened for each agenda item in the sequence, so be prepared to call in for the specific item you wish to comment on when the Commission Chair opens comments for that item.
 Calls will not be connected if Public Comment has been closed for that item, and callers will be directed to call back if they are calling for a later agenda item.